oslabs-beta/react-visualizer/README.md

 3. Watch the tree update dynamically as you navigate through your web page

-4. Click on tree nodes to see corresponding element highted on your web page, if using our custom renderer
+4. Click on tree nodes to see corresponding element highlighted on your web page, if using our custom renderer

 ### Option 2: Install C-React DevTool locally